This grape box label is the inspiration for my

 Here's a look at the entire canvas.

-The Thomson seedless table grapes and...
+The Thompson seedless table grapes and...

 ...the cutting board are in place.